nigel-daniels/serve-index/README.md

 When a request is made with the header set to accept JSON, for example:

-Request Header:
-   `Accept: application/json`
+Request Header, `Accept: application/json`

-The middleware responds with a JSON format response, if the long flag is set to true then you will get a response similar to the example below:
+The middleware responds with a JSON format response, if the `long` flag is set to `true` then you will get a response similar to the example below:

 ```json
 [{"dev":50,"mode":16877,"nlink":2,"uid":0,"gid":0,"rdev":0,"blksize":4096,"ino":127625,"size":4096,"blocks":8,"atime":"2017-04-11T01:38:06.168Z","mtime":"2017-04-03T18:20:14.000Z","ctime":"2017-04-11T01:38:06.118Z","birthtime":"2017-04-11T01:38:06.118Z","name":"99 Icons","ext":"","path":"/","type":"dir"},